jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (3) Every supplementary roll printed for a district under this section is a supplementary roll for the district until a new main roll is printed for the district.

 ### 106 Form of main roll and supplementary rolls
-(1) Every main roll or supplementary roll printed for any district shall show the names, residences, and occupations (if any) of the persons included therein, arranged alphabetically in order of surnames.
+(1) The main roll and supplementary rolls printed for a district must show the names and residences of the persons included on the roll, arranged alphabetically in order of surnames.
 (2) The names on each page of the main roll and of every supplementary roll printed for any district shall be numbered consecutively, beginning with the number 1 in the case of the first name on each page.
 (3) The pages of every main roll or supplementary roll printed for any district shall be numbered consecutively, beginning with the number 1 in the case of the first page of the main roll and, in the case of a supplementary roll, with the number immediately following the number of the last page of the last printed roll of the district, whether main or supplementary.
 (4) The number appearing on the main roll or, as the case may be, on any supplementary roll printed for any district against the name of any elector, preceded by the number of the page on which his or her name appears, shall be deemed to be his or her number on the roll.